Analysis | How Trump tried to steal Michigan

 Again: This was part of the plan.
 In September, Barton Gellman reported that officials in Pennsylvania had already reached out to Trump’s campaign about the possibility of getting legislatures to appoint pro-Trump electors.
 The Washington Post’s Robert Costa reported Tuesday evening that this was the explicit strategy of Rudolph W. Giuliani, now Trump’s point person on trying to wrench a victory out of his 2020 loss.
 Keep states from certifying the actual vote results and then use the legislatures to hand wins to Trump.

 As quick as the Republican Party was to praise the decision in Wayne County, though, the public outcry was as fast and much louder.
 Democratic officials in Michigan were immediately vocal in decrying the move — as were a number of Republican leaders nationally.
-Social media lit up, as did cable news channels.
-At the board of canvassers' meeting, Palmer and Hartmann were sitting through an hours-long public comment period in which they were the targets of unceasing criticism.
+Social media lighted up, as did cable news channels.
+At the board of canvassers’ meeting, Palmer and Hartmann were sitting through an hours-long public comment period in which they were the targets of unceasing criticism.
 Snippets of the public comment period went viral.

 A few hours after the initial vote, the board of canvassers voted again.
 This time, with an assurance that there would be an audit of the vote in Wayne County, all four board members voted to certify the results.
 The crisis passed.
 The results of the 2020 contest appeared to move forward as the voters intended, awarding the state’s electoral votes to Biden.

 The incident nonetheless serves as an early warning of a number of problematic trends.
 That the Trump campaign is happy to set aside cast votes in favor of grabbing four more years in office for the president.
-That his rhetoric about voter fraud has bolstered a broad sense among his supporters that something suspicious happened even though he’s presented no evidence that it did.
-And, perhaps most disconcertingly, that the results of the election in many places come down to our ability to have confidence in a handful of individual actors.
+That his rhetoric about voter fraud has bolstered a broad sense among his supporters that something suspicious happened even though he has presented no evidence that it did.
+And, perhaps most disconcerting, that the results of the election in many places come down to our ability to have confidence in a handful of individual actors.
 In some places, that confidence has been rewarded, as with the Republican secretary of state in Georgia.
 In other places, as in Wayne County, it has been eroded.

 The deadline for Georgia to certify its vote is Friday.
 We should now expect similar machinations in every state where the results contributed to Biden’s win.